 - Smith-Hutson Scholarship

 Incoming freshmen with established financial need and academic potential are encouraged to apply for the Smith-Hutson Scholarship.
-This scholarship provides tuition, fees, books, supplies and on-campus room and board.
-Apply by submitting a Lamar University general scholarship application through lamar.edu/myscholarships AND by completing the specific Smith-Hutson Scholarship Program application.
+This scholarship provides a portion of tuition, fees, books, supplies and on-campus room and board.
+All applicants must submit an essay, two letters of recommendation, and complete a FAFSA.
+Smith-Hutson Scholarship applications should be submitted online through lamar.edu/myscholarships

 - McNeese State University – Scholarships Page